awsdocs/aws-php-developers-guide/doc_source/kms-example-grants.rst

 Retire a Grant
 ==============

-To retire a grant for an |KMS| customer master key, use the :KMS-api:`RetireGrant <API_RetireGrant>` operation.
-You should retire a grant to clean up after you are done using it.
+To retire a grant for an |KMS| CMK, use the :KMS-api:`RetireGrant <API_RetireGrant>` operation.
+You should retire a grant to clean up after you finish using it.

 **Imports**